varangrai/DeepTrafficSignDNC/README.md

 c- Classification

-# 2. Overview
+# 1. Overview

-Some basic info what the project is
+This project aims to detect and clasify traffic signs in real time using YOLOv3 with darkNet framework for detection and a CNN for recognition purposes.

 Sample results

-# 3. Detection Pipeline:
+# 2. Detection Pipeline:

-### 3.1 Dataset used:
+### 2.1 Dataset used:

 //Add citations, RP
 *GTSDB - German Traffic Sign Detection Benchmark*
 * 900 Scenic Images with annotations for bounding boxe
 * 4 classes for traffic sign

+### 2.2 Framework used:

+list of frameworks with hyperlink/boxes

+### 2.3 Training DarkNet YOLOv3

+-- About the data prepration files, required for YOLO

+### 2.4 Results

+//GIF/images

+## 3. Classification Pipeline:

+### 3.1 Dataset used:

+//Add citations, RP
+- Russian Chinese German etc
+* Total 80 indian classes

 ### 3.2 Framework used: